ignite/cli/docs/guide/loan.md

 Use the `-r` flag to reset the blockchain state and start with a new database.

-Now request a loan from `bob`
+Now, request a loan from `bob`:

 ```bash
 loand tx loan request-loan 100token 2token 200token 500 --from bob -y
 ```

-Query your loan request
+Query your loan request:

 ```bash
 loand query loan list-loan
 ```

-Approve the loan
+Approve the loan:

 ```bash
 loand tx loan approve-loan 0 --from alice -y
 ```

-This should send the balances according to the loan request.
+This approve loan transaction sends the balances according to the loan request.

-CHeck for the loan list again.
-You should see the state now approved.
+Check for the loan list again to verify that the loan state is now `approved`.

 ```bash
 Loan: